 Trial-reported discontinuation was annualized and applied over the first two years.
 We had trial evidence that approximated a two-year duration, so we annualized the trial data and applied that evidence for two years.
 The annual discontinuation was calculated for each intervention and comparator in the economic model using discontinuation evidence reported in the pivotal trials.
 For each intervention and comparator, we abstracted the total number of study participants, the total number of study participants who discontinued, and the follow-up time for discontinuation.
 Reasons for discontinuation that were excluded from our discontinuation probability estimates included withdrawing consent, protocol violation, and noncompliance.
-All other reasons for discontinuation.
+All other reasons for discontinuation were included.
+We then calculated the annual rate and probability of discontinuation.
 Table E11 reports the annual discontinuation probabilities for each intervention and comparator that was applied during the first two years of the model.